molab-itp/content-2024-01/weeks/02_swift.md

 ## Demos

+- Intro to Xcode
-Building on Apple sample code to create your own app.
+- Building on Apple sample code to create your own app.

 [Capturing and Displaying Photos](https://developer.apple.com/tutorials/sample-apps/capturingphotos-browsephotos)